 China has issued regulations generally implementing its commitments in the area of direct selling services, although significant regulatory restrictions imposed on the operations of direct sellers continue to generate concern.
-In a positive step, it appears that China has resumed issuing direct selling licenses after a two-year moratorium.

 IMPORT REGULATION

 China has timely implemented its tariff commitments for industrial goods each year.